 - Chair.
 Each Dissertation Examining Committee will have a chair, who must be a Full Member of the Graduate Faculty or, by special permission, has been otherwise appointed by the Dean of the Graduate School .
 Dissertation Examining Committees may be co-chaired upon written recommendation of the program's Graduate Director and with the approval of the Dean of the Graduate School; at least one of the co-chairs must be a Full Member of the University of Maryland Graduate Faculty.

 - Representative of the Dean of the Graduate School.
 Each Dissertation Examining Committee will have appointed to it a representative of the Dean of the Graduate School.
 The Dean's Representative should have some background or interest related to the student's research.
-The Dean's Representative must be a tenured member of the Graduate Faculty at the University of Maryland.
+The Dean's Representative must be a tenured member of the Graduate Faculty at the University of Maryland, College Park.
 The Dean's Representative must be from another tenure home than the student's primary advisor, or co-advisor(s).
 In the case of multi-disciplinary programs, the Dean's Representative can be a member of the program, as long as they have a different tenure home from the primary advisor, co-advisor(s), or Doctoral Committee Chair (if the Doctoral Committee Chair is not a primary advisor).